 DOCK7 (Dedicator Of Cytokinesis 7) is a Protein Coding gene.
-Diseases associated with DOCK7 include Epileptic Encephalopathy, Early Infantile, 23 and Cortical Blindness.
-Among its related pathways are Signaling by GPCR and MET promotes cell motility.
+Diseases associated with DOCK7 include Developmental And Epileptic Encephalopathy 23 and Cortical Blindness.
+Among its related pathways are Signaling by GPCR and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include binding and Rac GTPase binding.
 An important paralog of this gene is DOCK6.

 UniProtKB/Swiss-Prot Summary for DOCK7 Gene